Maclenn77/Maclenn77/README.md

 ### Contact Info

-You can reach me through [Twitter](https://twitter.com/srjuanpapas) or [LinkedIn](https://www.linkedin.com/in/juanpaulopereztejada/es-es?originalSubdomain=mx) or here, in GitHub (I guess that you don't need a link for that :smiley:)
+You can reach me through [LinkedIn](https://www.linkedin.com/in/juanpaulopereztejada/es-es?originalSubdomain=mx) or here, in GitHub (I guess that you don't need a link for that :smiley:)

 ####  ✨ Have fun coding! ✨